kristofferahl/go-centry/README.md

 **The documentation and examples below assumes that**
 1. You are running `bash` version 3.2 or later
-1. You have "installed" the `centry` binary for your OS and made it available in your path as `mycli`
+1. You have "installed" the `go-centry_*` binary for your OS and made it available in your path as `mycli` (by renaming the file)
 1. You have created an empty directory to hold your commands and manifest file

 ## Setup
-1. Create the manifest file for the CLI and name it `centry.yaml`
+1. Create the manifest file for the CLI and name it `centry.yaml` by running the following command in your shell.
     ```bash
     echo "commands: []
     config: